Chewy Ginger Molasses Cookies

 Preheat the oven to 350°F then line a baking sheet with parchment paper.
 In a large bowl, combine the almond flour, oat flour, ginger, cinnamon, baking soda, baking powder and salt.
 Sift together then set aside.

-In the bowl of a stand mixer with the paddle attachment (or a large bowl using a hand mixer), add the solidified coconut oil, coconut sugar, molasses, vanilla extract and almond milk.
+In the bowl of a stand mixer with the paddle attachment (or a large bowl using a hand mixer), add the solidified coconut oil, coconut sugar, molasses, vanilla extract, and milk.
 Cream together on medium speed for about 1-minute.

 With the mixer running on low speed, add the dry ingredients to the bowl in two parts.
 Allow to mix until a dough forms, for about 30 seconds.
-Use a spatula to scrape down the sides then mix again, as needed.
+Use a spatula to scrape down the sides and mix again, as needed.
+If for some reason your dough is too sticky to handle, try refrigerating it for at least 30 minutes to help the coconut oil solidify.

 Take 1 and 1/2 to 2 tablespoons of dough and roll into a ball.
-Sprinkle with organic sugar (if desired) then bake cookies for about 10 minutes, until they are puffy and just starting to spread.
+Sprinkle with organic sugar (if desired) then bake cookies for about 10-12 minutes, until they are puffy and just starting to spread.
 Be sure to peak through the oven door when checking on them rather than opening it and letting the heat out.
+If they seem undercooked at first, don’t worry!
+They will harden as they cool.

 Allow cookies to cool on the baking sheet for at least 10 minutes.
 Store in an airtight container for up to 7 days at room temperature.